Welcome to the Department of Endocrinology and Metabolism at Heidelberg University Hospital

 At the Heidelberg interdisciplinary thyroid center, endocrinologists, nuclear medicine specialists, and surgeons from the University Hospital cooperate successfully to treat our patients with diseases of the thyroid, parathyroid, or adrenal glands.
 Every year, we perform 600 operations on the thyroid and 120 operations on the parathyroid glands.
 A full array of nuclear medical diagnosis and treatment methods are available.

 We use a holistic approach in the treatment of patients with obesity.
 In addition to endocrinologists and surgeons, specialists in psychosomatic disorders and sports medicine are involved in diagnosis and treatment.
 Working as a team, we try to determine the individual medical and psychological causes of obesity and create weight reduction programs that include physical activity and psychosomatic support.
-For patients with pronounced treatment-resistant obesity, there are three different stomach operations available: gastric banding, gastric bypass, and “gastric-sleeve resection,” a significant reduction in the stomach’s size.
+For patients with pronounced treatment-resistant obesity, there are different stomach operations available: gastric banding, gastric bypass, and “gastric-sleeve resection,” a significant reduction in the stomach’s size.
 We perform all operations laparoscopically.

 Professor Dr. Dr. h.c.
 Peter Nawroth